Go to main content

 What is eIDAS and why was it created?

-Before eIDAS, every Member State of the European Union had its own regulation on electronic signatures, creating legal fragmentation that held back cross-border trade.
-An electronic signature valid in France was not necessarily recognised in Germany or Spain.
+Before eIDAS, each Member State of the European Union had its own regulations on electronic signatures, creating a legal fragmentation that hindered cross-border transactions.
+An electronic signature valid in France was not necessarily recognized in Germany or Spain.

 Regulation (EU) 910/2014, known as eIDAS (Electronic IDentification, Authentication and trust Services), was adopted on 23 July 2014 and became applicable on 1 July 2016.
 Because it is a regulation (and not a directive), it applies directly and uniformly in all 27 Member States, with no need for national transposition.